hjyssg/HJYSimulation/README.md

-These projects are for learning purpose.
+They are only for the learning purpose.